 Learn about our range of Community activities and how to join in.

-Emollients are moisturising treatments applied directly to the skin to reduce water loss and cover it with a protective film.
+Emollients are moisturising treatments applied directly to the skin to soothe and hydrate it.
+They cover the skin with a protective film to trap in moisture.

 Emollients are available as:

-They are available in tubes, tubs and larger pump dispensers, and can either be bought over the counter from your pharmacy or be prescribed by your GP, nurse or health visitor.
+They can either be bought over the counter from your pharmacy or be prescribed by your GP, nurse or health visitor.

 If you or your children need to use an emollient regularly, it's a good idea to keep some in small pots or tubes at home, school or work.

 Although aqueous cream is often prescribed, it's not always the best option.
 Some people may have a reaction to an ingredient in aqueous cream, and it's thinner and less effective than other products as a leave-on emollient.

 There are lots of different types of leave-on emollient that can be put directly on the skin.

 Some create a protective barrier over the skin to lock in moisture.
 Some have added ingredients to reduce itching or prevent infection.

 Your doctor or pharmacist will talk to you about which type of emollient will work best for your skin condition.
 You may have to try a few different emollients to find the best one for your or your child's skin.